kidddw/Neural-Net-Python/README.md

     Prints and graphs the minimized cost after training as a function of the regularization parameter, lambda for each of the three sets.
 This functionality is used in order to determine the optimal value for lambda.

+An example application is provided in the folder 'example'.
+Data example is taken from Coursera Machine Learning course